mehradi-github/ref-xtls/README.md

 - Have a URL that is not redirected elsewhere (though the apex domain name may be redirected to www)
 - Bonus points if it has a similar IP to your server

-### Adding xray's config
+### Adding Xray server's config
-You can see some [Xray-examples](https://github.com/XTLS/Xray-examples) of server and client config.json for Xray-core.
+You can see some [Xray-examples](https://github.com/XTLS/Xray-examples) of server config.json for Xray-core.

 Download [config.json](https://github.com/mehradi-github/ref-xtls/blob/main/configs/config_server.json) and edit params like as below: